-- (a) Appointment or reappointment shall not confer any clinical privileges or right to admit or treat patients at the ASF.
+- (a) Appointment or reappointment shall not confer any clinical privileges or right to admit or treat patients at the Hospital.
 Each Practitioner who has been granted appointment is entitled to exercise only those clinical privileges specifically granted by the Board.
-Clinical privileges, once granted, may be exercised in person or via technology-enabled direct communication and evaluation (i.e., telemedicine) when that modality of treatment is available and has not been otherwise limited on the relevant delineation of privileges. - (b) For requests for clinical privileges to be processed, all threshold criteria applicable to the clinical privileges being requested must be satisfied. - (c) Requests for clinical privileges that are subject to an exclusive contract will not be processed except as consistent with the contract. - (d) Requests for clinical privileges that have been grouped into Core Privileges will not be processed unless the individual has applied for the full core and satisfied all threshold eligibility criteria (or has obtained a waiver in accordance with Section 4.A.2). - (e) The clinical privileges recommended to the Board shall be based upon a peer review assessment of the quality and efficiency of services ordered or performed by a Practitioner and other relevant factors.
-The factors that are assessed in granting clinical privileges are described in detail in the definitions of Confidential Peer Review Evaluations, Privileged Peer Review Information, and Non-Privileged Information contained in this Policy. - (f) Core privileges, special privileges, clinical privilege delineations, and/or the criteria for the same shall be developed or endorsed by the Medical Director.
-The Medical Director shall forward his/her recommendations to the MEC, which will review the matter and forward its recommendations to the Board for final action. - (g) The applicant has the burden of establishing his or her qualifications and current competence for all clinical privileges requested.
+Clinical privileges, once granted, may be exercised in person or via technology-enabled direct communication and evaluation (i.e., telemedicine) when that modality of treatment is available and has not been otherwise limited on the relevant delineation of privileges. - (b) The grant of clinical privileges includes responsibility for emergency service call established to fulfill the Hospital's responsibilities under the Emergency Medical Treatment and Active Labor Act and/or other applicable requirements or standards. - (c) For requests for clinical privileges to be processed, all threshold criteria applicable to the clinical privileges being requested must be satisfied. - (d) Requests for clinical privileges that are subject to an exclusive contract will not be processed except as consistent with the contract. - (e) Requests for clinical privileges that have been grouped into Core Privileges will not be processed unless the individual has applied for the full core and satisfied all threshold eligibility criteria (or has obtained a waiver in accordance with Section 4.A.2). - (f) The clinical privileges recommended to the Board shall be based upon a peer review assessment of the quality and efficiency of services ordered or performed by a Practitioner and other relevant factors.
+The factors that are assessed in granting clinical privileges are described in detail in the definitions of Confidential Peer Review Evaluations, Privileged Peer Review Information, and Non-Privileged Information contained in this Policy. - (g) Core privileges, special privileges, clinical privilege delineations, and/or the criteria for the same shall be developed or endorsed by the relevant Department Chair will forward its recommendations to the MEC, which will review the matter and forward its recommendations to the Board for final action. - (h) The applicant has the burden of establishing his or her qualifications and current competence for all clinical privileges requested.